Interview with Vorarlberg hemp farmer Dominik Erath

 Of course, there were isolated sceptical comments along the church path, mainly because of the one-sided knowledge about the hemp plant.
 By putting up signs and having numerous conversations with interested walkers, we were able to dispel many misconceptions and convince sceptics.

-It is important to me to familiarise people with the hemp plant and, above all, its many uses.
-Both young and old need to realise that hemp is not just for "smoking weed" and that there is no need to be afraid of the hemp plant.
+It is important to me to bring the hemp plant and especially its many uses closer to the people.
+Both young and old need to realise that hemp is not just for "smoking weed" and that you don't have to be afraid of the hemp plant.